Infinite-Nomic/Infinite-Nomic/round6/rules.md

 If only one player has proposal(s) pass at the end of a voting day, that player may gain 3 points.

-The first player to reach 100 points wins the round, also causing the round to end.
+The first player(s) to reach 100 points or more wins the round, also causing the round to end.

 When a proposal passes, the proposal's creator may choose to gain 1 extra point for each consecutive passed proposal they created before it.